Despite Job Boom, More Men Are Giving Up On Work

 Since quitting his job, money has been tight for Pierce.
 His wife, Lonna, a retired school librarian, went back to work temporarily this year.

-The couple is having to sell a rental property they own, because they need the money and because Pierce no longer has the energy to keep it up.
-He and his wife don't travel or go out as much as they did.
+The Pierces are selling a rental property because they need the money and because Pierce no longer has the energy for upkeep.
+He and his wife don't travel or go out as much as they once did.

 "He's changed a lot," Lonna Pierce says.
 "We can't do what we did together.
-That's the thing that makes it the harder.
+That's the thing that makes it harder.
 And of course it's wearing on a marriage when you're not doing things together.
 And that's sad.
-Obviously that's why you get married.
+Obviously, that's why you get married.
 You want to have a partner."

-Being without work has also taken another toll on Pierce: He has trouble sleeping.
+Being without work has taken another toll on Pierce: He has trouble sleeping.

 "My career was my identity, who I am," he says.
 "And to lose that really affected me and created an added layer of depression.
 I no longer could identify as the guy that was a wonder with food.